 BT Sport Europe: 533 SD / 529 HD

-BT signed a wholesale deal with Virgin Media in August 2013, giving subscribers all the BT Sport channels free of charge with Full House TV (and for older customers, the TV XL deal), or as an add on with other TV packages.
+BT signed a wholesale deal with Virgin Media in August 2013, giving subscribers all the BT Sport channels free of charge with Full House TV or as an add on with other TV packages.

 Shortly before BT Sport Europe launched, Virgin announced they were increasing the price of the BT Sport channel pack by £3 a month to cover the cost of the new channel.

-Customers who took the add-on could at least drop it, but those with XL or the Big Kahuna Bundle had to swallow the £3 increase to their monthly bill.
+Customers who took the add-on could at least drop it, but those with XL or the Big Kahuna Bundle (older version of the Full House bundle) had to swallow the £3 increase to their monthly bill.

 But while the prices of Virgin's refreshed TV deals have risen, the BT Sport add-on has stayed the same price for now.